 What’s better: to hit the winning shot, or pass it to the shooter?
-Why to hit it of course, because then it’s you who wins the game.
+Why hit it of course, because then it’s you who wins the game.
 People sure like to take credit for their accomplishments.
-Sarah Connor even stated “there’s no fate but what we make for ourselves”.
-Unfortunately free will has been under attack ever since academic grump B.F.
+Sarah Connor even stated, “there’s no fate but what we make for ourselves.”
+Unfortunately, free will has been under attack ever since academic grump B.F.
 Skinner started to mistreat pigeons.
 Free will, says scientists, is just an adaptive delusion.
-But if man is no better than a machine, why do experts have such a hard time predicting the future?
-In fact no one can.
-And WNBA star rookie Diamond DeShields is an effective case study swatting aside the notion we can ever get humans figured out, let alone one game.
+But if a man is no better than a machine, why do experts have such a hard time predicting the future?
+No one can.
+And WNBA star rookie Diamond DeShields swats aside the notion we can ever get humans figured out, let alone one game.

-Picked most likely to be a pro athlete out of Norcross High Georgia, it was no surprise that DeShields was heavily recruited by colleges.
+Picked most likely to be a pro athlete out of Norcross High Georgia, it was no surprise that colleges heavily recruited DeShields.
 She and three other girls picked elite North Carolina in the heralded 2013 recruiting class.

 Chicago Sky coach Amber Stocks, whose team owned the third and fourth picks, had a preference far ahead of time.
 By all accounts DeShields played very well, averaging 16 points a game against stiff competition.

-This gives her an advantage over other rookies.
+This experience gives her an advantage over other rookies.
 Gabby Williams, picked by the Sky with the fourth pick, admitted to needing to work hard to adjust a level of play significantly higher than college.
-DeShields had no buyer’s remorse whatsoever over her choice, stating before the draft, “There’s no part of me that feels any type of regret toward making this decision and doing it the way that I did it”.
+DeShields had no buyer’s remorse whatsoever over her choice.
+She stated before the draft, “There’s no part of me that feels any type of regret toward making this decision and doing it the way that I did it.”
 The Aces and Fever passed her by, allowing Stocks to bounce in with the third pick.
-And the early scoreboard has lit up in Chicago with DeSheilds’ name and number.
+And the new scoreboard has lit up in Chicago with DeShields’ name and number.